How to Make a No-Sew Fabric Rug

 11. Let the spray adhesive dry for 30 minutes.

 12. Paint a layer of polyurethane on the fabric.
-I found it works better to paint in the same direction as the ridges of the mat.
+We found it works better to paint in the same direction as the ridges of the mat.

 13. Apply 3-4 coats of polyurethane, allowing 2 hours of dry time between each coat.
 The edges of the mat may curl a bit as they dry.
 Add some small weights to the corner to keep the rug nice and flat, if needed.